Skip to content

 TimeSeriesExpr

-# Check to see if average cpu usage is > 80%
+# Check if average CPU usage > 80%

 name,cpuUser,:eq,:avg,80,:gt,

-# Only alert if that is true for more than 3 of the last 5
+# Only alert if condition is true for 3+ of the last 5 datapoints

 5,:rolling-count,3,:gt